List of massacres of Indigenous Australians

-Numerous clashes involving Indigenous people (on continental Australia) occurred during and after a wave of mass immigration of Europeans into the continent, which began in the late 18th century and lasted until the early 20th.
-These clashes resulted in significant numbers of deaths – and are considered to be a contributing factor in the decline of the Indigenous population during an ongoing process of mass immigration and clearing of land for agricultural purposes.
+Colonial settlers frequently clashed with Indigenous people (on continental Australia) during and after the wave of mass immigration of Europeans into the continent, which began in the late 18th century and lasted until the early 20th.
+Throughout this period, settlers attacked and displaced Indigenous Australians, resulting in significant numbers of Indigenous deaths.
+These attacks are considered to be a direct and indirect (through displacement and hunger) cause of the decline of the Indigenous population, during an ongoing colonising process of mass immigration and land clearing for agricultural and mining purposes.